FilledStacks/widget_tree_bounty/README.md

 ### Expected Results

-- 7 Widgets are found
+- 7 Widgets are found on the first view
 - The last 2 should only be found when "Get Started" is tapped
+- When you navigate to the next view (enter any valid email and password) it should find 1 tappable widget on that screen